TEXT OR CALL US (786) 808-1059

 Booking VIP and Group Transportation for World Cup 2026

 Shuttle D’Luxe offers a fleet that fits every World Cup scenario.
-The executive sedan (Mercedes S-Class or BMW 7 Series) seats up to three passengers, ideal for couples or business travelers.
+The executive sedan (Mercedes S-Class or BMW 7 Series) seats up to three, ideal for couples or business travelers.
 The luxury SUV (Cadillac Escalade or Lincoln Navigator) seats up to six and works well for families and small groups.
-The Mercedes Sprinter executive van seats up to fourteen, the right vehicle for a group of friends attending together or a corporate hospitality booking.
+The Mercedes Sprinter executive van seats up to fourteen, the right vehicle for a group of friends or a corporate hospitality booking.
 The mini coach holds up to 28, and the full motor coach handles up to 56 for travel agency partners and large group bookings.

 Frequently Asked Questions